 This makes sense because a food allergen sets off an immune response wherein the immune response floods the body with inflammatory cytokines.
 That sets off in quest of invaders, instantly triggering inflammation throughout the body, as well as symptoms like fatigue, malaise, depression, aches and pains.

 The most common food allergens or ones causing sensitivities are:

 You’ll need to try to keep a clean diet for at least ten days.
 See how you do and go from there.

 For CFS patients, eliminating food allergens resulted in major energy improvement and in wiping out their CFS symptoms.

 In short, the best way to reclaim energy if you have digestive issues is to start with your digestive process and heal your gut.
 So that means you would want to avoid food allergens and minimize your sensitivities.
 Studies have repeatedly shown that poor gut integrity from junk food diets only further sets off the anti-inflammatory response!
 This results in breaking down your gut membrane and leaching bacteria and toxins into the bloodstream.

-Trauma, where it was major or relative minor can actually trigger a relapse of fatigue too.
+Trauma, whether it was major, or relatively minor, can actually trigger a relapse of fatigue, too.
 Reclaiming a happier, healthier life with more energy is difficult to do when your mind races in the past and deals with constant trauma, so you need support.
 If you have trouble saying no to people, and you’re worn out due to over-giving, over-providing and over-supporting others instead of yourself, I have an ebook that is a loving kick in the butt, and I can email it to you if you’d like it.
-Just let me know you want it by writing to [email protected] It is not for the faint of heart, it’s a strong defense that will hopefully catapult you to the top of the list so that you’re not overdoing it for everybody else.
+Just let me know you want it by writing to firstname.lastname@example.org.
+It is not for the faint of heart, it’s a strong defense that will hopefully catapult you to the top of the list so you’re not overdoing it for everybody else.